aem-design/aem.design/_posts/2021-04-25-creating-akamai-flush-agent.md

 After getting the information from you, we are encrypting data and storing it on AEM so you are safe with your secrets.

-## How to configure Akamai flush agent on your AEM Author instance
+## How to configure Akamai flush agent on your AEM author / publish instance

 By Assuming you have installed aem design code into your local AEM.

-Go to misc admin (http://localhost:4502/miscadmin) and open replication/agents.author
+Go to [miscadmin](http://localhost:4502/miscadmin)  and open replication/agents.author

+here I'm showing example of setting flush agent in author level same time you can set it in publisher as well.

 ![miscadmin](/assets/images/akamai-flush-agent/akamai-replication-miscadmin.png)